-Brian Cochran is a partner in the Firm's San Diego and Chicago offices.
+Brian Cochran is a partner in the Firm's San Diego office.
 He focuses his practice on complex securities, shareholder, consumer protection, and ERISA litigation.
 Cochran is also a member of Robbins Geller's SPAC Task Force.
 Cochran specializes in case investigation and initiation and lead plaintiff issues arising under the Private Securities Litigation Reform Act of 1995.
 He has developed dozens of cases under the federal securities laws and recovered hundreds of millions of dollars for injured investors and consumers.
 Several of Cochran's cases have pioneered new ground, such as cases on behalf of cryptocurrency investors, and sparked follow-on governmental investigations into corporate malfeasance.
 Cochran has spearheaded litigation on behalf of injured investors in blank check companies, developing one of the first securities class actions arising from the latest wave of blank check financing, Alta Mesa Resources.
 On March 31, 2021, the United States District Court for the Southern District of Texas denied defendants' motions to dismiss in their entirety.

 Brian was a member of the litigation team that achieved a \$1.21 billion settlement in the Valeant Pharmaceuticals securities litigation.
 Brian also developed the Dynamic Ledger securities litigation, one of the first cases to challenge a cryptocurrency issuer's failure to register under the federal securities laws, which settled for \$25 million.
 In addition, Brian was part of the team that secured a historic \$25 million settlement on behalf of Trump University students, which Brian prosecuted on a pro bono basis.
-Other notable recoveries include: Scotts Miracle-Gro (up to \$85 million); Psychiatric Solutions (\$65 million); SQM Chemical & Mining Co. of Chile (\$62.5 million); Big Lots (\$38 million); REV Group (\$14.25 million, subject to court approval); Fifth Street Finance (\$14 million); Third Avenue Management (\$14 million); LJM (\$12.85 million); Camping World (\$12.5 million); FTS International (\$9.875 million); and JPMorgan ERISA (\$9 million).
+Other notable recoveries include: Walgreens (\$105 million, subject to court approval); Scotts Miracle-Gro (up to \$85 million); Psychiatric Solutions (\$65 million); SQM Chemical & Mining Co. of Chile (\$62.5) million); Grubhub (\$42 million, subject to court approval); Big Lots (\$38 million); Credit Suisse (\$32.5 million, subject to court approval); DouYu (\$15 million, subject to court approval); REV Group (\$14.25 million); Fifth Street Finance (\$14 million); Third Avenue Management (\$14 million); LIM (\$12.85 million); Sealed Air (\$12.5 million, subject to court approval); Camping World (\$12.5 million); FTS International (\$9.875 million); and IPMorgan ERISA (\$9 million).